-Decorate your walls with fall tree made from sticky contact paper.
+Decorate your walls with a fall tree made from sticky contact paper.
 Don’t worry, it comes off, easily.
 Let your kids be interior designers for a day.

 A super simple craft made from recycled toilet paper or paper towel rolls.
 This project only takes a few minutes to construct so it’s perfect for kids with short attention spans.
-I like to make this with the preschool and kindergarten Sunday school class.
+I like to make this with the preschool and kindergarten Sunday school classes.

 These little paper lanterns are the epitome of fall-themed crafting.
 You’ve got adorable leaf cutouts adorned in autumn-esque colors.
 What could be better?
 I love to display my children’s artwork and these little lanterns always go on the windowsill.